jennschiffer/i-am-real-donald-trump-widget/readme.txt

 1. Upload `i-am-real-donald-trump-widget.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add the widget through the 'Widgets' submenu under 'Appearance' in WordPress
-4. Add your twitter handle in the widget and save.
+4. Add your choice widget title and your personal twitter handle in the widget and save.

 == Widget CSS ==